fnss/fnss/ns3/README.md

-# Fast Network Simulator Setup (FNSS) - ns3 adapter
+# FNSS ns-3 library
-This adapter deploys FNSS topology and event schedules XML files into an ns-3 simulation.
+This library deploys FNSS topologies and event schedules XML files created using the FNSS core library into the [ns-3](https://www.nsnam.org/) simulator.

 ## Project directory structure
-The files of the FNSS ns-3 are organized in the following directories:
+The files of the FNSS ns-3 library are organized in the following directories:

-* dist: directory where the built packages are saved
+* `dist`: directory where the built packages are saved
-* fnss: ns-3 module
+* `fnss`: ns-3 module
- * bindings: Python bindings
+ * `fnss/bindings`: Python bindings
- * doc: documentation
+ * `fnss/doc`: documentation
- * examples: examples of code
+ * `fnss/examples`: examples of code
- * helper: source code of the helper classes
+ * `fnss/helper`: source code of the helper classes
- * model: source code of the model classes
+ * `fnss/model`: source code of the model classes
- * test: test code
+ * `fnss/test`: test code

 ## Install
-To install the FNSS ns-3 adapter you need to have ns-3 installed on your system.
+To install the FNSS ns-3 library you need to have ns-3 installed on your system.
-The easiest way to install the FNSS ns-3 adapter is to use the make script provided.
+The easiest way to install the FNSS ns-3 library is to use the `Makefile` provided.

 To do so, simply open the command shell, move to the directory where this README file is located and type the following command:

-`make install NS3_DIR=/path/to/ns3/dir/`
+    $ make install NS3_DIR=/path/to/ns3/dir/

 where the `NS3_DIR` attribute is path to the ns-3 directory, i.e. the directory which contains the `waf` file.